msmccormack/DATA440/Final_Project.md

 ![](sen_cpts_adm1.png)

-With this detail in mind, it was clear to me that I was going to have to use the flow centerpoints (of which there were 34) instead of the ADM1 centerpoints (of which there were only 14) for my analysis.
-So with that being said, please note that I did this project using the voronoi polygons rather than the Senegalese administrative subdivisions (because there were multiple flow centerpoints in a few of the administrative subdivisions.
-This prevented me from using them, which made me use the voronoi polygons instead).
+Because I didn't have an accurate simple feature object that described the administrative subdivisions, I instead used the center points provided by worldpop and approximated those boundaries with voronoi polygons.
+So, with this in mind, it was clear to me that I was going to have to use the flow centerpoints (of which there were 34) instead of the ADM1 centerpoints (of which there were only 14) for my analysis and I ended up doing  this project using the voronoi polygons rather than the Senegalese administrative subdivisions.
 The voronoi polygons for the 34 centerpoints of migration flows in Senegal is plotted below:

 ![](sen_voronoi.png)